 STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY

 Bile duct.
-Coloured scanning electron micrograph (SEM) of a fractured bile duct.
+Coloured scanning electron micrograph (SEM) of cilia (green and yellow) and microvilli (green and pink) on the internal surface of a bile duct.
 The bile ducts transport bile, produced by the liver, to the gall bladder and on to the small intestine.
-The inner lining of the bile duct consists of columnar epithelial cells (yellow).
-These are surrounded by the lamina propria (brown, bottom), a type of connective tissue that is highly vascular and supplies blood to the ducts.
+Cilia are microscopic hair-like projections that beat in wave-like motions to propel the bile along the duct.
+Microvilli are finger-like projections that increase the surface area of the epithelial cells.
+This allows them to reabsorb more water and small molecules from the bile.
 Bile is an alkaline liquid that aids the digestion and absorption of fat and fat-soluble vitamins in the small intestine.
-Magnification: x110 when printed 10 centimetres wide.
+Magnification: x3000 when printed 10 centimetres wide.

 Model release not required.
 Property release not required.